surajnew/koinx-project/README.md

 it will return list of transaction(paginated)

 ###### 2nd taks.
--create system for taking ether price every 10 min for this task I have created job using node cron which stores data in ethereum model.
+-create system for fetching ether price at every 10 min.
+for this task I have created job using node cron which stores data in ethereum model.

 ###### 3 rd task